 Hamish is in the local pub being very rowdy with his friend.
-The bar man Jack comes over to tell them to quieten down.
-Hamish pushes Jack hard and tells him to stop
+The bar supervisor Jack comes over to tell them to quieten down.
+Hamish pushes Jack hard and tells him to stop being a spoil sport.
+Jack stumbles over and hits his head on the corner of the bar.
+He is taken to hospital and is put on life support machine due to injuries on his brain.
+A few weeks later, doctors switch off Gregor's life support machine due to no brain activity and a severed brain stem.

-Advise whether Hamish will be liable using the laws of homicide
+Advise whether Hamish will be liable using the laws of homicide.